Library and Information Science (LIS)

 LIS 637 Instructional Communication and Technologies 3

-This course will cover the theoretical foundations of communication and provide applied experience with contemporary instructional technologies across diverse learning environments.
-This will include social media, basic HTML, video production, screencasting, and use of other software to assist in both the synchronous and asynchronous teaching and learning process.
+Covers the theoretical foundations of communication and provide applied experience with contemporary instructional technologies across diverse learning environments.
+This will include the use of various software to assist in both the synchronous and asynchronous teaching and learning process.

 LIS 638 Technology, Equity, and Society 3